kskyou/15-466-f23-base2/README.md

 # (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Author: Kevin You

+Design: In this game, you are a drunk person wandering the landscape to pick flowers.
+The terrain is randomly generated.

 Screen Shot:

 ![Screen Shot](screenshot.png)

-How To Play:
+How To Play: WASD to move, mouse to scroll, space to jump, and F to pick flowers

-(TODO: describe the controls and (if needed) goals/strategy.)

 This game was built with [NEST](NEST.md).